 If an alert notification doesn’t arrive at your intended delivery destination and you’re at a loss as to why, see Troubleshooting Alert Delivery for common issues.

-Note: Alert notifications that are routed to alert integrations can only be tested if the integration is configured to update alerts in addition to creating them in the third-party application.
+Note: Alert notifications that are routed to an LM Integration can only be tested if the integration is configured to update alerts in addition to creating them in the third-party application.
 Integrations configured to create tickets (or equivalents) based on LogicMonitor alerts, but not update those tickets when the alert is acknowledged, escalated or cleared, may not send test alerts correctly.
+For more information, see Alert Rules and Escalation Chains.